Directed by Bong Joon Ho | Written by Bong Joon Ho and Han Jin Won | 132 min

 Before long his sister (So-dam Park), father (Kang-ho Song), and mother (Hye-jin Jang) have all found a way into this ultra-modern household, taking advantage of the wealthier family’s gullibility.
 There’s a sucker born every minute, and some of those suckers are also born into money, but the filmmakers won’t allow you the luxury of sympathy for anyone, at least not at first.
 Both families are products of their circumstances and prone to assumptions about the other that don’t necessarily line up.
 Both are victims and perpetrators, culpable and innocent.

 More than that I won’t share, because the key joy here is the unexpected plot corkscrew, but what you can expect is a tar-black class study, with social commentary bleeding from every scene.
 It’s all deftly pitched and surprisingly grim as the filmmaker makes the remarkable look easy.

 His mastery of tone is complete—the film’s opening act arcs toward farce, and at a single mid-scene party where alcohol is consumed, the central foursome take stock of their achievements and we get a sense of what is to come.
 Tension bubbles up, and the film changes into something more akin to a thriller.
-The allegiances of the lower classes are tested and something like instant karma turns the film sour in the end.
+The allegiances are tested and something like instant karma arrives in the end.
 A second viewing peeled the plotting back to reveal the film’s deep feeling.
-I won’t say it’s a necessity, but it helped me appreciate what’s going on here.
+I won’t say it’s a necessity, but it helped me appreciate the emotional impact.